henryzhao0615/ExploringCLIP/README.md

 # Vision-Language Learning Methods

 This repository contains implementations for various vision-language learning methods.
-It includes scripts for zero-shot classification, linear probing, and Cooperative Prompting (CoOP) as introduced in the paper *[Learning to Prompt for Vision-Language Models](https://arxiv.org/abs/2109.01134)*.
+It includes scripts for zero-shot classification, linear probing, and learnable prompts (CoOp).
 Additionally, there is a `visualize` folder dedicated to scripts for generating report figures.

 ## Scripts